 - Maternal health conditions

 - Lack of access to appropriate care

-Most babies 28 to 364 days old die as a result of:
+Most babies 28 days to one year old die as a result of:

 - Sudden Infant Death Syndrome (SIDS)